isaaccarjr/phoenix/SSH Tunneling.md

 ## Five W's
-- Who: Members looking to start the Title 10/Title 50 pipeline
+- Who: System administrators, developers, people who work remotely
-- What: Using Local/Remote port forwarding to establish an encrypted tunnel
+- What: Using Local/Remote port forwarding to establish an encrypted tunnel, accessing resources over a secure connection, how to use the ssh tunneling mechanism
 - When: Creating an encrypted tunnel to allow certain connections to maneuver through those tunnels
-- Where: Via Unix/Linux CMD line as well as Windows 10 CMD line
-- Why: The main benefit to Local/Remote port fowarding is directing certain traffic travel through encrypted tunnels you have established.
-With the ablitly to extend those tunnels to reach hosts further into the network.
+- Where: Ignoring NAT, Firewall, and routing concepts for implementations.
+Accessing different servers with needed recources
+- Why: Building a strong foundation of core concepts and expose different utilities of ssh mechanics

 ## Local Port Fowarding
 #####                                       T1 --> T2
 Note: The arrow above (and below in the illustration) indicates the direction in which the port is being forwarded.
-If you are working from your current bind\_address(T1) then the port will be forwarded to a remotehost\_IP and hostport(T2).
+If you are working from your current bind\_address(T1) then the bind_port will forward the connection to the Server\_IP and hostport(T2).